LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/intents.md

 Intents are meant for when you need a more flexible approach to matching than using patterns.
 With patterns, there must be an *exact* match between the consumer's utterance and a defined expression.
 This means that alternative expressions (synonyms, phrasings, and formats) are missed.

 Intents use a Natural Language Understanding (NLU) engine to match the user's utterance against a set of training phrases or [Knowledge Base articles](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents).
-The results are scored based on the level of confidence in the match: VERY GOOD, GOOD, FAIR PLUS, FAIR, POOR.
+The results are scored based on the level of confidence in the match: VERY GOOD, GOOD, FAIR PLUS, FAIR or POOR.

 As an example, you might configure a "billing" intent that has a defined set of training phrases like, "I have a question about my bill," "Can you help me with my bill?" and similar, alternative expressions.
 The consumer's utterance is evaluated against these phrases, and a score is determined. *If there's a match of GOOD or better*, the intent is understood to be present, it is sent to the bot, and the bot triggers the associated dialog starter.